Contributing to py3plex

 Make Changes

-1. Write your code following our coding standards (see below)
+1. Write your code following our coding standards (see below).

-2. Add or update tests
+2. Add or update tests while you build the feature (avoid combining many unrelated changes).

-3. Update documentation
+3. Update documentation and examples if behavior changes.

-4. Run linters and tests
+4. Run linters and tests locally before committing; fix warnings rather than silencing them.

 Run Tests